We use cookies to collect anonymous data to help us improve your site browsing experience.

 Transcript: Professor Johnny Rodger - Parliament House architecture

-The Scottish Sentencing Council helps to develop policy on sentencing in Scotland and consistency on sentencing, and promote greater awareness and understanding of sentencing.
+The Scottish Sentencing Council helps to develop policy on sentencing in Scotland and creates sentencing guidelines for the Scottish Courts.
+The Council aims to promote consistency in sentencing and greater awareness and understanding of sentencing.

 Use the Scottish Sentencing Council's interactive scenarios to follow the court cases of Gillian and Paul.
 As you go through the cases, you decide what happens next, and then you choose what sentence you would give if you were the Sheriff.